oracle/nosql-examples/examples-nosql-cluster-deployment/scenario-1.md

 - Deployed on 1 Storage Node – capacity=3 - RF=1, with large capacity machines the system will create 3 shards

 In the previous section, we explained that configuring your store requires these steps:
-- Install the sofware in a set of storage nodes
+- Install the software in a set of storage nodes
 - Configure and start a set of storage Nodes
 - Deploy YOUR topology
 - Configure and Start Oracle NoSQL Database Proxy